Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 6. Select **+ Add** again.

-7. On the Delegate offer blade, specify the following settings and select **Delegate**
+7. On the Delegate offer blade, specify the following settings and select **Delegate**.

     - Name: **Accept the default name.**